dlschwartz/2019cHIST630/schematron.markdown

 </sch:pattern>
 ```

-Any rule that I write inside of this \<sch:rule\> element will apply
+Any rule that we write inside of this \<sch:rule\> element will apply
 only when the \<p\> element appears inside \<teiHeader\>.

 Note as well the use of namespaces on all elements, both Schematron and